r0k5t4r/tf-esxi-kolla-ansible/README.md

 cd registry
 sed -i 's/seed/registry/g registry.vmx

 Then you simply have to register the cloned VMDK via the ESXi Host Client (web interface).
-And subsequently adjust the IP address of the cloned VM.
+Power it on and subsequently adjust the IP addresses and hostname e.g. using nmtui of the cloned VM.